Maureen Reagan: Early life

 Reagan was born January 4, 1941, in Los Angeles, where she was raised.
 She graduated from Marymount Secondary School, Tarrytown, New York, in 1958 and briefly attended Marymount University in Virginia.
 She worked for Walker & Dunlop and entered the Miss Washington competition in 1959.

-Her parents also had another daughter, Christine, who died shortly after birth.
+Her adoptive younger brother was Michael Reagan and her half-siblings were Patti Davis and Ron Reagan, from her father's second marriage (to Nancy Reagan).
+Her parents also had another daughter, Christine, who was born prematurely and died shortly after birth.
+Reagan is a descendant of the American colonial Robert Coe.

 Acting career

 Reagan pursued a career in acting in her youth, appearing in films such as Kissin' Cousins (1964) in which she featured alongside Elvis Presley.
-She played Mrs. Moss on "The Love Boat" S2 E6 "Ship of Ghouls" opposite Vincent Price as The Amazing Alonzo.
+She played Mrs. Moss on The Love Boat S2 E6 "Ship of Ghouls" opposite Vincent Price as The Amazing Alonzo.
 The episode aired on 10/27/1978.

 Political activities

+In the 1960s, Reagan would serve as the first President of the Walter Knott Republican Women's Club.

 Reagan was the first son or daughter of a U.S. president to be elected co-chair of the Republican National Committee.
 However, both of her attempts at election to political office ended in defeat.
 She ran unsuccessfully for the United States Senate from California in 1982 (which was eventually won by Pete Wilson) and in 1992 for California's 36th congressional district.

+In 1983, she was given the title of Special Consultant to the Republican National Committee, serving as committee advisor on women's issues, and took up some residency at the family quarters of the White House.
+During the 1980s she also served as a member of California's World Trade Organization.
+In 1985, she would lead the United States delegation to the 1985 United Nations Decade for Women Conference in Nairobi, Kenya, and in early 1986 became the U.S. representative to the United Nations Commission on the Status of Women.
+In January 1987, Reagan would be elected co-chairman of the Republican Party, and served in this role until 1989.
+Through this post, Reagan would help organize the 1988 Republican National Convention.
+In 1989, Reagan began serving as the chairwoman of the Republican Women's Political Action League.

 Although they maintained a united front, Maureen Reagan differed from her father on several key issues.
 Although reared Roman Catholic following her mother's conversion, she was pro-choice on abortion.
 She also held the belief that Oliver North should have been court-martialed.

 After her father announced his diagnosis of Alzheimer's disease in 1994, Maureen Reagan became a member of the Alzheimer's Association board of directors and served as the group's spokeswoman.
 While hospitalized for melanoma cancer towards the end of her life, Maureen was only floors away from her father who had suffered a severe fall.